 COOPERATION: A tandem bike reacts to the actions and movements of both riders.
 So unless both riders are cooperating, the bike gets confused.
 Neither rider can make a tandem do something very well if the other rider isn’t helping.
 Something as simple as starting and stopping the tandem can be much more complicated and difficult if both riders don’t cooperate.

-COMMUNICATION: Since the stoker can’t always see what’s coming up, the captain has to communicate obstacles, larger bumps, dips, drops, neck-deep water crossings, and anything else thay may affect the stoker.
-It may be something as simple as a small log across the trail, or something more interesting, such as large pile of logs across the trail.
-After all, it’s much easier to make a tandem do what you want it to do (ride over logs, for instance) if both riders are trying to do the same thing.
+COMMUNICATION: Since the stoker can’t always see what’s coming up, the captain has to communicate obstacles, larger bumps, dips, drops, neck-deep water crossings, and anything else that may affect the stoker.
+It may be something as simple as a small log across the trail, or something more interesting, such as log truck across the trail.
+After all, it’s much easier to make a tandem do what you want it to do (ride over logs or log trucks, for instance) if both riders are trying to do the same thing.

 CONSIDERATION: Some riders are stronger, braver, more skillful, and/or less sensible than others.
-If you’re sharing a tandem, you must consider your partner’s level of strength, courage, sill and common sense when deciding where, what, how long to ride.
-After all, it’s got to be fun for both riders.
+If you’re sharing a tandem, you must consider your partner’s level of strength, courage, skill and common sense when deciding where, what, how long to ride.
+After all, it has to be fun for both riders.
 If you aren’t considerate of your partner, you probably won’t be riding tandems together for long!

 On the Proper Training of Tandem Captains -http://www.bikeaholics.org/CaptainTraining.html